 This system is also extended to employees who take a leave of absence to participate in JICA activities.

 |Promotion of planned use of paid leave||Labor and management cooperate to streamline and standardize work processes, helping to create an environment in which employees take the initiative in planning for and using their paid vacation days (vacation may be taken in 0.5 day increments).||Ongoing||Rate of vacation day use: 84%

 Average of vacation days taken: 14 days

-- *1Operated under a different system before August 2008
+- *2Operated under a different system before August 2008.

-The Mazda Mutual Aid Union has its foundations in the spirit of mutual assistance for all members.*2 Funded by mutual membership fees (from both members and the Company) as well as special contributions from the Company, this organization provides various types of assistance to its members and their families.
+The Mazda Mutual Aid Union has its foundations in the spirit of mutual assistance for all members.*3 Funded by mutual membership fees (from both members and the Company) as well as special contributions from the Company, this organization provides a range of assistance to its members and their families.

 Marriage and Childbirth Support

 - Payments of gift money for marriage and childbirth